Skip to Main Content

 Florida Polio stories available online

-Edna Black Hindson- My Story of My Illness with Polio (available as a print on demand book or a free downloadable pdf)
+Edna Black Hindson- My Story of My Illness with Polio (available as a print on demand book or a free downloadable pdf).
+There also are a number of images in the UF Digital Collection and materials in the Smithsonian Institution.

 Shelley Fraser Mickle- author, former NPR commentator and polio survivor, Shelley Fraser Mickle's book The Polio Hole describes her personal experience with polio as well as the research and researchers who created the vaccines.